What is Cervical Lordosis Loss? Learn 5 Easy Cervical Curve Correction Exercises to Fix it

 #5 Chin tuck exercise to fix straightening of the cervical lordosis

-chin tuck exercise to straightening of the cervical lordosis
+Correct chin tuck technique to fix straightened cervical lordosis

 The chin tuck exercise is a great way to help fix the straightening of the cervical lordosis.